José Cojuangco: 1960s

 In the 1960s, Cojuangco's bus company (Pantranco) and banking arm expanded to open satellite offices all over the country.
-The Philippine Bank of Commerce (PBC) was the preferred intermediary/ local bank of American companies in Manila.
-He then divested from PBC less than a month before the stockholder's meeting to avoid the embarrassment of being unseated by his brother Itoy, his nephew Danding and his other nephew Monching, who wanted greater influence in the bank.
-Afterwards, he opened First United Bank.
-With perseverance First United became a major bank under his helm.
+The Philippine Bank of Commerce (PBC), which he co-founded in 1938, was the preferred intermediary/ local bank of American companies in Manila.
+He divested from PBC less than a month before the stockholder's meeting to avoid the embarrassment of being unseated by his brother Itoy, his nephew Danding and his other nephew Monching, who wanted greater influence in the bank.
+Afterwards, he established the First United Bank in May 1963.
+He also acquired shareholdings in the Manila Trading and Supply Company (Mantrade) during the 1960s.

 Due to the geographical proximity of his Hacienda Luisita and the Paniqui Sugar Mills, which he managed on behalf of the entire family, there were times when more than 90% of all raw sugar milled in central Luzon were processed through Cojuangco-owned companies.
 The Cojuangco family owned so much land in Central Luzon that they could dictate the price of rice and non-Visayan sugar.

 1970s

-When the 1970s set in, Don Pepe had already resigned from his Philippine Bank of Commerce (PBC) position and sold all his shares to avoid a boardroom coup by the other branches of the Cojuangco family.
+When the 1970s set in, Don Pepe had already sold all his shares at the PBC to avoid a boardroom coup by the other branches of the Cojuangco family.
 This was particularly sentimental for Don Pepe, as he was the one who founded PBC and nurtured it from bankruptcy.
 It was also the one company where he insisted that all four families of the Cojuangco co-own, not knowing that the same generosity will swallow him in his twilight years.

 Meanwhile, his bus company Pantranco was coerced to file for bankruptcy after the Marcos-led administration refused to allow rate hikes even when market forces deemed an increase in bus fares.
 The same happened to Mantrade.
 Unable to expand his businesses due to political pressures, in 1975, he sold First United Bank.
 The buyer was the Philippine Government which would evolve the bank to become the United Coconut Planters Bank.